Granada, Spain

 When we asked expats and global nomads about the quality of medical care in Granada, they replied:

 "Granada offers a wide range of medical services for its citizens and visitors.
 The city has several public and private hospitals, as well as numerous clinics and health centers.
 The public hospitals provide free or low-cost medical care, while the private hospitals offer more specialized services.
 Granada also has a number of pharmacies, which provide prescription and over-the-counter medications.
-Additionally, the city has a number of specialized medical centers, such as those for dentistry, optometry, and physical therapy," said one expat.
+Additionally, the city has a number of specialized medical centers, such as those for dentistry, optometry, and physical therapy," mentioned an expat living in Granada.

 Are healthcare and health insurance expensive in Granada?

 "Healthcare in Granada is generally considered to be of a high quality and is available to all citizens and residents.
 However, it is not free and can be quite expensive for those who do not have health insurance.
 Health insurance in Granada is also quite expensive, and it is important to shop around for the best deal.
-Many employers offer health insurance plans to their employees, which can help to reduce the cost," remarked one expat living in Granada.
+Many employers offer health insurance plans to their employees, which can help to reduce the cost," commented one expat living in Granada, Spain.

 With over 40 years of professional experience, Balcells Group provides legal advice on immigration, business, real estate, and tax.
 They help individuals, companies, investors, students, entrepreneurs, highly-qualified professionals, digital nomads, and more, to enjoy successful law processes in Spain by guiding their clients every step of the way.
 They speak Spanish, English, Catalan and Russian.